pshihn/key-tree/README.md

 ### getSub(keyPath [, grouped])
 Returns all the values at the specified key path and the values of all the children of that node.
 By default, the result is a combined array.

 if _grouped_ is specified and is set to true, the result is an object grouped by various key paths.

+### getSup(keyPath [, grouped])
+Returns all the values at the specified key path and the values of all its parent nodes up to the root.
+By default, the result is a combined array.

+if _grouped_ is specified and is set to true, the result is an object grouped by various key paths.